dart-lang/language/working/control-flow-collections/feature-specification.md

 This feature has some good things going for it:

-*   It is just syntax sugar.
-A front end should be able to compile this down to existing Dart semantics.
+*   It is mostly syntax sugar.
+A front end should be able to compile this down to existing Dart semantics (with perhaps some extra support needed for `if` in const collections).
 It shouldn't significantly impact the runtime or backends, so the implementation cost should be relatively low.

 *   The semantics are narrow and fairly straightforward.
 It doesn't interact